docarray/docarray/docs/how_to/add_doc_index.md

 and for `varchar` columns you could define a `max_length` configuration.

 It is probably best to see this in action, so you should check out the `HnswDocumentIndex` implementation.

+### The `RuntimeConfig` class

+The `RuntimeConfig` class defines the dynamic configurations of your Document Index.
+These are configurations that can be changed at runtime, for example default behaviours such as batch sizes, consistency levels, etc.

+It is a common pattern to allow such parameters both in the `RuntimeConfig`, where they will act as global defaults, and in specific methods (`index`, `find`, etc.), where they will act as local overrides.

 ## Implement abstract methods for indexing, searching, and deleting